Georges Cuvier: Biography

 Jean Léopold Nicolas Frédéric Cuvier was born in Montbéliard, where his Protestant ancestors had lived since the time of the Reformation.
-His mother was Anne Clémence Chatel; his father, Jean George Cuvier, was a lieutenant in the Swiss Guards and a bourgeois of the town of Montbéliard.
-At the time, the town, which would be annexed to France on 10 October 1793, belonged to the Duchy of Württemberg.
+His mother was Anne Clémence Chatel; his father, Jean-Georges Cuvier, was a lieutenant in the Swiss Guards and a bourgeois of the town of Montbéliard.
+At the time, the town, which would be annexed to France on 10 October 1793, belonged to the Sovereign County of Montbéliard (in personal union with the Duchy of Württemberg).
 His mother, who was much younger than his father, tutored him diligently throughout his early years, so he easily surpassed the other children at school.
 During his gymnasium years, he had little trouble acquiring Latin and Greek, and was always at the head of his class in mathematics, history, and geography.
 According to Lee, "The history of mankind was, from the earliest period of his life, a subject of the most indefatigable application; and long lists of sovereigns, princes, and the driest chronological facts, once arranged in his memory, were never forgotten."

 At the age of 10, soon after entering the gymnasium, he encountered a copy of Conrad Gessner's Historiae Animalium, the work that first sparked his interest in natural history.
 He then began frequent visits to the home of a relative, where he could borrow volumes of the Comte de Buffon's massive Histoire Naturelle.
 All of these he read and reread, retaining so much of the information, that by the age of 12, "he was as familiar with quadrupeds and birds as a first-rate naturalist."
 He remained at the gymnasium for four years.

 Cuvier spent an additional four years at the Caroline Academy in Stuttgart, where he excelled in all of his coursework.
 Although he knew no German on his arrival, after only nine months of study, he managed to win the school prize for that language.
-Cuvier's German education exposed him to the work of the geologist Abraham Gottlob Werner (1750 - 1817), whose Neptunism and emphasis on the importance of rigorous, direct observation of three-dimensional, structural relationships of rock formations to geological understanding provided models for Cuvier's scientific theories and methods.
+Cuvier's German education exposed him to the work of the geologist Abraham Gottlob Werner (1750–1817), whose Neptunism and emphasis on the importance of rigorous, direct observation of three-dimensional, structural relationships of rock formations to geological understanding provided models for Cuvier's scientific theories and methods.

-Upon graduation, he had no money on which to live as he awaited appointment to an academic office.
+Upon graduation, he had no money on which to live as he awaited an appointment to an academic office.
 So in July 1788, he took a job at Fiquainville chateau in Normandy as tutor to the only son of the Comte d'Héricy, a Protestant noble.
 There, during the early 1790s, he began his comparisons of fossils with extant forms.
 Cuvier regularly attended meetings held at the nearby town of Valmont for the discussion of agricultural topics.
 There, he became acquainted with Henri Alexandre Tessier (1741–1837), who had assumed a false identity.
 Previously, he had been a physician and well-known agronomist, who had fled the Terror in Paris.
 After hearing Tessier speak on agricultural matters, Cuvier recognized him as the author of certain articles on agriculture in the Encyclopédie Méthodique and addressed him as M. Tessier.